 History of the Wash Houses buildings

 Following the 1846 Baths and Washhouses Act, the 1840s saw a number of washhouses being constructed.
-This programme of building meant that in many locations people gained access to facilities to wash themselves and their laundry.
+This meant that in many locations people gained access to facilities to wash themselves and their laundry.

 The Wash Houses building in Old Castle Street E1 housed the first public baths in London – The Whitechapel Public Baths.
 The Prince Consort (Prince Albert) laid the foundation stone and it was opened in 1847.